jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-2/chapter-2c.md

 The channel of home circulation will remain filled with 1 million of paper instead of the 1 million of metals which filled it before.

-> *Superphysics Note: Bretton Woods made the US paper currency acceptable in foreign countries, creating instability in the entire financial system
+{{< n n="Bretton Woods made the US paper currency acceptable in foreign countries, creating instability in the entire financial system" >}}

 {{< s v="31" >}} The gold and silver sent abroad will be exchanged for foreign goods for the home country or another foreign country.